Cloudflare Tunnel Setup Guide

 Step 3: Configure Public Hostname Routes

 After saving the tunnel, you'll be on the tunnel configuration page.
-Navigate to the Hostname routes tab (or "Published application routes").
+Click the Hostname routes tab.

 Add wildcard route (all subdomains)